RicardoRodriguesCoelho/master-thesis-modular-control-system/hardware/pcb-power/driver-boards/adum3223/README.md

-# Driver Board – ADuM3223
+# ADuM3223 Gate Driver Board

+This folder contains the gate driver board implementation based on the **ADuM3223** isolated driver.

+## Purpose

-Isolated driver board developed for the power stage.
+- Provides isolated gate driving for the power switches
+- Interfaces with the main power board
+- Supports safe and reliable switching operation

 ## Notes

-This version was created due to component availability constraints during the project.
+This version was developed as part of the original design and validated during experimental testing.